Libya burns cash, halts projects to battle budget crisis

 The budget crunch coincides with a political crisis blocking the Libya’s transition to democracy.
 Potential investors remain wary and many people wonder whether to leave the country to escape instability and crime.

-Libya has just cancelled two major business conferences - one for the oil and gas industry and another on Islamic finance - which had been meant to attract foreign investors.
+Libya has just canceled two major business conferences - one for the oil and gas industry and another on Islamic finance - which had been meant to attract foreign investors.

 In the capital Tripoli, restaurants are often deserted, while shops such as fashion retailers, supermarkets and jewellers say they are offering big discounts because customers are staying away.